linz/imagery/docs/usage.md

 ## Cyberduck

 [Cyberduck](https://cyberduck.io/) is a free and open source cloud storage browser for Windows and Mac, with support for public S3 buckets.
+The instructions below are relevant on Windows, [Mac setup is different](https://github.com/iterate-ch/cyberduck/issues/12891).

 ### Connecting to a Public Bucket